jfrome1/NTW2029/src/content/docs/course-ntw2029/course-info/need-help.md

 ---

-If you are having trouble, ask for help.
+If you have a question, want additional feedback, or are having any issues, ask for help.
 I am easily accessible outside of class.

 ## How can I contact you?

 - In person: I am on campus most days.
 I can often meet students briefly after class, but for longer conversations, contact me to arrange a meeting time.
 - By email: [:Email me questions](../course-info/tech-guidelines#course-email) at any time (although please check this site first for answers to questions about course logistics).
 I will do my best to respond promptly.
-- By chat: send a message to our class MS Teams chat.
+- By chat: send a message to our class MS Teams chat at any time
 - Avoid: don't use Canvas message or office voicemail, as I don't check them.

 ## Should you ask publicly in a group or privately to the instructor?